Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Winton and Neech glanced at each other.
 Clearly they hadn’t.
 “I hope they’re unhurt…” Winton ventured.

 “They aren’t.
-Chang suffered a knife wound---not a serious one, thank God---and Buehler shot one of the attackers in self-defence.”
+Chang suffered a knife wound - not a serious one, thank God - and Buehler shot one of the attackers in self-defence.”

 *“Shot* him?”
 Neech looked… startled?
 Appalled?
 “She had a gun?”